|Nutritional Guidelines (per serving)|

 - Lemon, Garlic, and Parsley Butter: Purée the garlic butter with 1/3 cup of chopped fresh parsley, 2 tablespoons of fresh lemon juice, 1 teaspoon of kosher salt (less if using salted butter), and 1/4 teaspoon of crushed black pepper.
 If desired, add 1 to 2 tablespoons of minced shallot.

 - Extra Virgin Olive Oil Variation: Instead of 4 tablespoons of butter, use half butter and half extra-virgin olive oil; beat along with the crushed garlic.

 This garlic butter is perfect for use in garlic bread.

 - Heat the garlic butter in a saucepan over medium-low heat for about 3 minutes.

 - Split a large 12 1/2-ounce loaf of crusty Italian or French bread in half and place it on a baking sheet, cut-side up.
 Place the bread under the broiler on high until it is toasted and golden brown, about 2 minutes.
 Watch carefully.

 - Generously brush the bread with the garlic butter mixture and sprinkle with 1/2 teaspoon of salt and 1 tablespoon chopped fresh parsley.

 - If desired, sprinkle with a few tablespoons of grated Parmesan cheese.
 Return the bread to the broiler for 30 seconds to 1 minute.
-Cut it up and enjoy.
+Remove, cut into wedges, and enjoy.